WowzaMediaSystems/wse-example-ad-insertion/README.md

 The player-side ad insertion workflow uses an HTTP Provider to enable Wowza Streaming Engine to receive a request to insert an ad break into a live stream.
 Then it uses an event-listener module to convert the HTTP request to an ID3 tag that it sends with the transmuxed Apple HLS stream to supporting players.
 Finally, custom code on the player side detects the tag and makes a Video Ad Serving Template (VAST) call to retrieve and play the ad during playback.

-Example code and a sample ad are provided to demonstrate how to extend the Wowza Streaming Engine server and JW Player 7 to support player-side ad insertion.
+Example code and a sample ad are provided to demonstrate how to extend the Wowza Streaming Engine server to support player-side ad insertion for Apple HLS playback on JW Player.
+The same workflow with different code can be used to insert ads using a player that supports RTMP playback.

 ## Prerequisites